maciejk77/es6-notes/README.md

 const defualtColors = ['red', 'green'];
 const userFavouriteColors = ['orange', 'yellow'];

-[ ''blue', ...defaultColors, 'green', ...userFavouriteColors ];
+[ 'blue', ...defaultColors, 'green', ...userFavouriteColors ];
 // the end result is concatenating both arrays in to one, flattening both and pulling all element to this new one
 // adding in new elements is also possible e.g. 'blue', 'green'